wshekrota/egopipe/README.md

 ```

 If securing the cluster follow those rules below copying the cert to this same
-directory.
-If the file exists here egopipe reads it and prioritizes its items over the
+directory as ca.pem.
+If the egopipe.conf file exists here egopipe reads it and prioritizes
-default values.
-Last thing is  the suggested logstash pipeline.conf file whose output stage
+its items over the default values.
+Last thing is the suggested logstash pipeline.conf
-invokes egopipe.
+file whose output stage invokes egopipe.
+Place it in the conf.d directory.

-What belongs in .etc.logstash/conf.d?
+What belongs in /etc/logstash/conf.d/ego?
+Everything but pipeline.conf.

-* executable
+* executable (conf.d/ego)
-* configuration file
+* configuration file (conf.d/ego)
-* pipeline.conf (logstash)
+* pipeline.conf (conf.d)
-* ca cert
+* ca cert (conf.d/ego) following the elastic cert instructions you get a ca.crt which you rename to ca.pem

 ---